Rari-Capital/fuse-v1/README.md

 # Fuse V1

-An attempt at porting Fuse V1 to a modern Foundry based stack
+A naive attempt at porting Fuse V1 to a modern Foundry based stack

 ## Assumptions and recommendations